 Some songs are heavy, others less so.
 Was there any kind of overall theme for the album that you had in mind?

 Demi: The themes on the album are kind of based off yin and yang, the dueling energies of really beautiful things and really dark things.
 Over the last couple of years I had been writing a lot of sad, but really beautiful songs that are on the other end of the spectrum compared to the heaviness.
 And that’s something I really love about our band, that we include that.
 Because if we were just a rock band that played only heavy songs, it would be kind of limiting.

 Baby: We recorded two or three other songs for the album in Nashville that were soft, pretty ballads that just didn’t end up on the record.
 We’re hoping to release those soon.
 But with that yin and yang thing, we wanted it to feel like up and down, but we also didn’t want our preconceptions to get in the way of what the album just naturally was going to become.
 It just felt better with the track list we had, leaning more on the heavier songs, and having a sprinkle of softer songs in there.

 Demi: What we wanted to do with this album was just transport people into our world.
 That’s one of my favorite things when I listened to an album, is just kind of being able to dive into the world of that album.
 And we just really wanted to create our own.

-The Colorado Sound Presents the Velveteers at the Gothic Theatre in Englewood, Colo. on Friday, Nov.
-26. Their album Nightmare Daydream is available now.
-Next spring, they head back on tour opening for Greta Van Fleet.
+The Colorado Sound Presents the Velveteers at the Aggie Theatre in Fort Collins, Colo. on Saturday, April 16.
+They also perform Friday, April 15 at the Fox Theatre in Boulder, Colo.
+Their album Nightmare Daydream is available now.